 The State of Florida requires each student to have a current record of immunization on file in the school office.
 Each student entering Pre-K must have a current student Health Examination and a Florida Certificate of Immunization on file.
 Parents are asked to help us comply with this regulation by providing this information each year.
 A health exam by a Florida physician is also required to be in each student's folder.
 This is a requirement upon entering school in Florida; this is not required to be repeated each year.
 Children attending kindergarten through eighth grade are required to have a second dose of measles vaccine, preferably MMR.
 Students attending kindergarten are required to have the Chicken Pox vaccine.
-Students attending kindergarten through first grade and seventh through ninth grade are required to have the hepatitis B vaccine series.
-Students attending seventh through ninth grade are required to have a tetanus diphtheria, or Td booster.
+Students attending kindergarten through first grade and seventh through ninth grade are required to have a tetanus diphtheria, or Td booster.
 Students are not permitted to start school until these health requirements are completed and the school has received the immunization forms.
 Meningitis inoculations are considered for 7th and 8th grade students.
 Please discuss this with your pediatrician.